 Often, the box and platform are the first parts of your pointe shoe to "give".
-Applying Jet Glue to the shank and inside (never outside) of the box and can prolong the life of your shoes, if they're otherwise still in good shape.
+Applying special glue to the shank and inside (never outside) of the box will prolong the life of your shoes.

-Some dancers line their shoe with Jet Glue while the shoes are still new, to prolong their life.
-If you'd like to do the same, break your shoes in to your liking first - the box will be rock solid once you've added the glue, and you'll have no hope of shaping it to your foot.
-Also, be sure the material is nice and flat before you add the glue - any wrinkles will also set rock hard and give you blisters.
+Some dancers treat their shoes while they're still new.
+If you'd like to do the same, break your shoes in to your liking first - the box will be rock solid once you've added the glue, and you'll have no hope of shaping it to your foot!
+You can still treat shoes when they're older, provided they're otherwise in good shape.
+Either way, be sure the material is nice and flat before you add the glue - any wrinkles will also set rock hard and give you blisters.

-Warning - be very careful about spilling it where you don't want it.
+Warning - be very careful about spilling either of these glues where you don't want it.
 It can be removed from satin with nail polish remover, but it will leave marks.